hyperledger/fabric-sdk-node/README.md

 The SDK has support for Hardware Security Module via PKCS#11 interface.
 See [Testing for Hardware Security Module via PKCS#11 interface](https://hyperledger.github.io/fabric-sdk-node/release-1.4/tutorial-hsm-pkcs11.html) for configuration and tests.

 ### Hyperledger Fabric Client objects and reference documentation
 The SDK has support for Java based Chaincode.
-To turn these tests off, set the environment variable "JAVA_TESTS" to false.

 ### Hyperledger Fabric Client objects
 fabric-client and fabric-ca-client are written in CommonJS modules and take advantage of ECMAScript 2015 class syntax.